valentinchelle/nodejs-api-boilerplate/README.md

 - **models** for the database entities ( like `users` ).
 It is where the schema, and the communication with the table are defined (like `UserModelfindById`).
 - **controllers/** for the actions on the models, that call the models actions ( like the management of the list of the users).
 - **middlewares/** intermediaries between the request and the response.
 Usually uses and modifies the request body parameters.
-- **routes** for the definition of the endpoints for each actions of the controllers.
+- **routes.js** for the definition of the endpoints for each actions of the controllers.
 Defines also what are the middleware used for the routes.

 The global logic for an app calling this rest API :
 The app will call an API route ( like `url/modifyuser` ).
 The router makes the request pass through the middleware (`isConnected()`) towards the controller action (`modifyUser()`).
 The controller action will then call the model to modify a record in the table.